isl-org/OpenBot/body/README.md

 #### Option 2: Custom PCB

-1. Solder wires with connectors to the motors.
+1. Solder wires with Micro JST PH 2.0 connectors to the motors.
 2. Connect the left two motors to M3 and M4 and the right two motors to M1 and M2.
 3. Mount the PCB with four M3x5 screws and the motors with eight M3x25 screws and nuts.
 4. Follow steps 5-10 from the DIY option.
 5. Connect the LEDs, speed sensors and ultrasonic sensor to the PCB.
 6. Connect the USB cable to the Arduino and route it through the top cover.
-7. Connect the battery to Vin of the PCB.
+7. Connect the battery to Vin (Micro JST PH 2.0 connector) of the PCB.
 If you installed the switch, put it in the current path.
 8. Follow steps 19-20 from the DIY option.

 ## Next